myhdl/myhdl/doc/source/manual/reference.rst

       This attribute is used to set the directory to which VCD files are written.
 By default, the current working directory is used.

+   .. attribute:: filename

+      This attribute is used to set the filename to which VCD files are written.
+By default, the name attribbute is used.

    .. attribute:: timescale

       This attribute is used to set the timescale corresponding to unit steps,